TDGNate/E-Commerce-Backend/README.md

 # E-Commerce Backend

 This is the backend for an e-commerce site that uses express, sequelize, and MySQL for the database.
+The user is able get certain tables from the database, add new items, update certain items, and delete items from the database.

 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)